 In March 2016, Aprea AB, the shareholders of the Company and a number of investors entered into a Series B investment agreement for the issue of up to 4,509,800 Series B preferred shares in Aprea AB in one or more closings.
 In March 2016, Aprea AB issued 2,070,903 Series B preferred shares at a price per share of \$10.92, for an aggregate purchase price of \$22.6 million,.
 In March 2016, Aprea AB also issued 367,994 Series B preferred shares in Aprea AB at a price per share of \$10.92 in connection with the repayment of loans made to the Company by existing investors totaling \$4.1 million.
 In October 2017, Aprea AB issued 2,070,903 Series B preferred shares at a price per share of \$11.27, for an aggregate purchase price of \$23.3 million.
-These Series B preferred shares in Aprea AB were contributed and exchanged for shares of Series B preferred stock in the Company pursuant to the Contribution Agreement.
-The following table sets forth the number of shares of our Series B preferred stock owned by our directors, executive officers and 5% stockholders, and their affiliates, and the aggregate purchase price paid for those shares.
+These Series B preferred shares in Aprea AB will be contributed and exchanged for shares of Series B preferred stock in the Company in connection with the Holdco Reorganization.
+The following table sets forth the number of shares of our Series B preferred stock owned by our directors, executive officers and 5% stockholders, and their affiliates, and the aggregate purchase price paid for those shares, in each case, after giving effect to the Holdco Reorganization.